 Early Origins of the Cristin family

-The surname Cristin was first found in the Isle of Man
+The surname Cristin was first found in the north of England, "a familiar North-English font-name, though not wholly confined to the North."

 Early History of the Cristin family